 National parks are important for New Zealand’s tourism industry.
 In the late 1990s 55% of overseas tourists visited at least one national park, and their needs were a major focus for the Department of Conservation.
+In 2017, 1.7 million overseas tourists visited a national park.
 Tracks were maintained to a high standard – especially the eight that have been designated ‘Great Walks’.
 In 2000 the New Zealand National Parks and Conservation Foundation was set up to seek corporate funding for conservation projects in national parks and reserves.

 Tongariro was New Zealand’s first national park.
 In 1887 Horonuku Te Heuheu, paramount chief of Ngāti Tūwharetoa, signed a deed with the Crown to safeguard the volcanic peaks of Tongariro, Ngāuruhoe and Ruapehu.
 More land was added, and the park was established by statute in 1894.
 By 2007 its total area was 78,618 hectares.

 It is New Zealand’s most visited national park, and one of the most visible – on a fine day its snow-covered peaks are an arresting sight for people travelling through the central North Island by road, rail or air.
 The park’s landscapes are diverse.
 As well as the volcanic mountains, barren lava flows, snowfields and hot springs exist side by side.